Studies on Hysteria Revisited

 Table of Contents

 1. Introduction 2.
-A Short History of Hysteria 3.
+A history of the entity known as hysteria 3.
 Repression 4.
-Studies on Hysteria 5.
-The Language of the Body 6.
-The ex-istence of the hysteric 7.
-The Body since Aristotle 8.
-The Hysterical Symptom 9.
+Freud's Studies on Hysteria 5.
+The language of the body 6.
+The ex-sistence of the hysteric 7.
+The body since Aristotle 8.
+The hysterical symptom 9.
 Opposition S1/S2 10.
-What do we understand by the Body?
-11. Christmas Seminar 12.
-The Economy of Hysteria 13.
-The ex-istence of the subject 14.
-The polymorphism of Hysteria 15.
-The Hysteric and her Father 16.
-Psychotic Episodes in Hysteria 17.
-The Stage of l'abalility 18.
-Masculine Hysteria 19.
+What do we understand by the body?
+11. A Christmas seminar 12.
+The economy of hysteria 13.
+The ex-sistence of the subject 14.
+The polymorphism of hysteria 15.
+The hysteric and her father 16.
+Psychotic episodes in hysteria 17.
+The stage of abalility 18.
+Masculine hysteria 19.
 Paranoia 20.
 Another approach to masculine hysteria 21.
-Resistance to Analysis 22.
-Appendix: A Report from the ensemble of the Study days on Hysteria at the Freudian School of Paris 24th June 1973.
+Resistance to psychoanalysis 22.
+Appendix

 Charles Melman is a leading French psychoanalyst and psychiatrist.
-Friend and collaborator of Lacan, he founded L’Association Lacanienne International.
+Friend and collaborator of Lacan, he founded L’Association Lacanienne Internationale in Paris in 1982.
 He has published extensively and contributed influentially to psychoanalysis worldwide.

 Helen Sheehan studied psychoanalysis in Paris where she obtained her PhD in 2000.
 She has contributed to psychoanalytic journals in Ireland, England and France.
 She works as a psychoanalyst in Dublin, and is a member of L’Association Lacanienne Internationale.

 "What a pleasure is in store for you if you can let Melman’s masterful hand guide you from Freud’s signature work on hysteria through to contemporary suffering.
 Be guided by the prodigious sensitivity and power of Melman’s insights; be guided by the wisdom and warmth of one of the world’s greatest living psychoanalysts as he takes you through the worlds of Freud and Lacan." – C. Edward Robins, Dr. Robins & Associates NYC.